rahulgopinath/rahulgopinath.github.io/paper.md

 ### Breaking text in latex.

 * In latex, a double newline produces paragraph breaks.
-* When writing text, use semantic line breaks https://sembr.org/
+* When writing text, use semantic line breaks https://sembr.org/ To quote Brian Kernighan
+  Most documents go through several versions (always more than you expected) before they are finally finished.
+Accordingly, you should do whatever possible to make the job of changing them easy.

+  First, when you do the purely mechanical operations of typing, type so subsequent editing will be easy.
+Start each sentence on a new line.
+Make lines short, and break lines at natural places, such as after commas and semicolons, rather than randomly.
+Since most people change documents by rewriting phrases and adding, deleting and rearranging sentences, these precautions simplify any editing you have to do later.

 * Do not second guess latex.
 Avoid the use of \vspace{} unless it is the last thing you do before submission.

 ### Tables